Blog Banner SVG

 Compliance for Section 8 Company: Detailed List

-Section 8 companies are governed by specific compliance standards similar to other corporate entities.
-Compliance obligations can be grouped into three main categories:
+Section 8 companies are governed by compliance standards similar to other corporate entities under the Companies Act, 2013, alongside additional tax and regulatory laws specific to non-profit organisations.
+The obligations are grouped into three main categories: tax compliance, annual MCA compliance, and event-based compliance.

 b.
 12A Registration